imbforge/NGSpipe2go/pipelines/RNAseq/README.md

   - ESSENTIAL_ADAPTER_SEQUENCE: adapter sequence to trim with Cutadapt (optional)
   - ESSENTIAL_BASEQUALCUTOFF: base quality threshold to trim low-quality ends from reads with Cutadapt.
 If *ESSENTIAL_NEXTSEQTRIM* is true, qualities of terminal G bases are ignored.
 To switch off base quality trimming in Cutadapt entirely, set *ESSENTIAL_BASEQUALCUTOFF=0* and *ESSENTIAL_NEXTSEQTRIM=false*.
   - ESSENTIAL_NEXTSEQTRIM: most Illumina instruments use a two-color chemistry like the NextSeq (exceptions: MiSeq, HiSeq).
 This option accounts for terminal high quality G bases incorporated by faulty dark cycles during base quality trimming with Cutadapt.
+  - ESSENTIAL_DESEQ2_FDR: threshold for Benjamini–Hochberg–corrected p-values.
+If set a priori (before examining the data), the expected proportion of false positives among discoveries is controlled at this level.
+If adjusted a posteriori (based on inspection of the data), this guarantee no longer strictly holds and the adjustment should be reported in any publication.
+Note that, if the dataset is anticipated to be noisy or underpowered, it is perfectly fine to choose a more relaxed threshold a priori.

 - additional (more specialized) parameter can be given in the header-files of the individual pipeline modules